Useful web sites

 National Eating Disorders Association.
 Site with lots of information – descriptions and statistics about eating problems, and tips on how to help yourself or someone else.

 Royal College of Psychiatrists on-line leaflet.
 Gives an introduction to symptoms, causes, self-help, lists some resources, and explains professional help.
-Covers anorexia and bulimia.
+Covers anorexia, bulimia and binge eating.

 Site of Somerset and Wessex Eating Disorders Association.
 Information about the Association and the therapy it offers.
 Information on symptoms and causes of eating problems.
 Information on research.
 Extensive links to relevant web sites to provide information and self-help on eating problems of all types.
 Also runs a message board, and ‘creative pages.’